 Musicians write, arrange, conduct, and perform musical compositions.

-Pay rates for musicians vary depending on their ability (popularity), how often they work, and what type of work they play.
+Pay rates for musicians depends on their ability, how often they work, and they type of music they play.

 What you will do

 Musicians may do some or all of the following:

 - play a musical instrument or sing to a high standard

 - compose or conduct songs or instrumental music

 - promote and market themselves or their band

 - perform in public places such as bars, concert halls and clubs

 - audition for parts in musical productions